-When to immunise Diseases vaccine protects against How it is given 2 months old Diphtheria, tetanus, pertussis (whooping cough), polio, Hib and hepatitis B (6 in 1) One injection Rotavirus Orally Meningococcal B infection One injection 3 months old Diphtheria, tetanus, pertussis, polio, Hib and hepatitis B (6 in 1) One injection Pneumococcal infection One injection Rotavirus Orally 4 months old Diphtheria, tetanus, pertussis, polio, Hib and hepatitis B (6 in 1) One injection Meningococcal B infection One injection Just after the Measles, mumps and rubella One injection first birthday Pneumococcal infection One injection Hib and meningococcal C infection One injection Meningococcal B infection One injection Every year from 2 years old up to Y8 Influenza Nasal spray or injection 3 years and 4 Diphtheria, tetanus, pertussis and polio One injection months old Measles, mumps and rubella One injection Girls and boys 12 to 13 years old Cancers caused by human papillomavirus types 16 and 18, including cervical cancer (in girls) and cancers of the mouth, throat, anus and genitals (in boys and girls) and genital warts caused by HPV types 6 and 11.
-Two injections at least six months apart 14 to 18 years old Tetanus, diphtheria and polio One injection Meningococcal ACWY One injection
+When to immunise Diseases vaccine protects against How it is given 2 months old Diphtheria, tetanus, pertussis (whooping cough), polio, Hib and hepatitis B (6 in 1) One injection Rotavirus Orally Meningococcal B infection One injection 3 months old Diphtheria, tetanus, pertussis, polio, Hib and hepatitis B (6 in 1) One injection Pneumococcal infection One injection Rotavirus Orally 4 months old Diphtheria, tetanus, pertussis, polio, Hib and hepatitis B (6 in 1) One injection Meningococcal B infection One injection Just after the Measles, mumps and rubella One injection first birthday Pneumococcal infection One injection Hib and meningococcal C infection One injection Meningococcal B infection One injection Every year from 2 years old up to and including Y12 Influenza Nasal spray or injection 3 years and 4 Diphtheria, tetanus, pertussis and polio One injection months old Measles, mumps and rubella One injection Girls and boys 12 to 13 years old Conditions caused by human papillomavirus, including cervical cancer (in girls) and cancers of the mouth, throat, anus and genitals (in boys and girls) and genital warts.
+One injection 14 to 18 years old Tetanus, diphtheria and polio One injection Meningococcal ACWY One injection

-Public Health Agency 12-22 Linenhall Street, Belfast BT2 8BS.
+Public Health Agency

+12-22 Linenhall Street, Belfast BT2 8BS.
 Tel: 0300 555 0114 (local rate). www.publichealth.hscni.net